-- (a) The contracting director reviews and considers any disagreement between GSA and the contractor regarding GSA's evaluation of the contractor.
-Based on the review, the contracting directors issues the ultimate conclusion on the performance evaluation. - (b) Promptly provide a copy of the contracting director's ultimate conclusion to the contractor. - (c) When responding to another department or agency request for past performance information, include a copy of any related contractor comments and contracting director's ultimate conclusion.
+- (d) Contracting officers.
+(1) The contracting officer shall promptly provide a copy of the contracting director's final determination to the contractor. - (2) When responding to another department or agency request for past performance information, the contracting officer shall include a copy of any related contractor comments and contracting director's final determination.